heitorcfelix/OpenWeatherService/README.md

 # OpenWeatherService
-### Service that collects data from an Open Weather API and store it as a JSON data in a PostgreSQL DB
+### Service that collects data from an Open Weather API and stores it as JSON data in a PostgreSQL DB

 ### Requirements
 - Docker >= 24.0.5